 A recent thread on the Women’s Mental Health listserve prompted the creation of this summary of information about medications used to improve sleep.
-It is a work in progress and we should note that the text in italics is from the Minkel and Krystal article.
-We will complete the article soon…
+It is a work in progress and I should note that the text in italics is from the Minkel and Krystal article.
+I will complete the article soon…

-Before discussing medications, we should make three important points:
+Before discussing medications, I want to make three important points:

 - People with insomnia should be evaluated to rule out specific disorders of sleep (such as periodic leg movements during sleep (PLMS), sleep apnea, and narcolepsy) which need other types of treatments and should receive a general health screen to rule out other medical conditions that may cause disrupted sleep.

 - Cognitive Behavioral Therapy for Insomnia (CBTi), which we have discussed elsewhere on this website, is generally more effective and certainly safer than medications for the treatment of most types of chronic insomnia.

 - People with sleep disorders secondary to another psychiatric condition (major depression, PTSD, generalized anxiety, psychosis, etcetera) need to receive treatment for that condition or they will not get better.

 This review attempts to focus on evidence based treatments.
 There are many, many medications and non-prescribed supplements that are felt to improve sleep quality, but have limited, if any, evidence to support their use.
 We have not included those in this list.

 If you are interested in a more detailed discussion of the psychopharmacology of sleep and wakefulness (but one which does not focus on strength of the data supporting efficacy) I recommend this summary by Flavio Guzman.